Safety Innovation Video Series: The importance of learning teams

 I think for me, this gets into the complexity of work, and that's a difficult concept to sort of explain, but work has to interact with the real world.
 And the moment that happens and the fact that you've got complicated human beings delivering that work, it almost automatically becomes complex.
 And what traditional safety typically tries to do is sort of put a linear process in, a simple process to manage something that's complex and that doesn't always work.

-So to deal with complexity, you've got to try and sense how work is being delivered and how good are most organisations are at undertaking that in a deep meaningful way.
+So to deal with complexity, you've got to try and sense how work is being delivered and how good most organisations are at undertaking that in a deep meaningful way.
 We can have our processes that sort of convince us how it is actually delivered.
 But it is that actually how frontline workers need to deliver it.
 And is this some of the issue around when an event happens and immediately your safety team drops in, we do an investigation, and what you discover is we've moved away from what the process says we should be doing.
 And then it's typically a worker led conversation around, well, this person did this or didn't do this.
 And we've got our cause, it's the human being.
 But it ignores some of the systemic weaknesses that can exist inside a system, again, because it's dynamic and it drifts over time.
 So, staying in that space is really important.

 How are learning teams linked to HOP?